carmine560/trading-peripheral/README.md

   * `-m`: insert Hyper SBI 2 maintenance schedules into Google Calendar
   * `-s`: replace watchlists on the SBI Securities website with the Hyper SBI 2 watchlists
+  * `-S`: replace the Hyper SBI 2 watchlists with watchlists on the SBI Securities website
   * `-q`: check the daily sales order quota for general margin trading for the specified Hyper SBI 2 watchlist and send a notification via Gmail if it is insufficient